Archive for the 'Fictionaut Faves' Category

 Recently:

-Checking in with Noir
+Checking in With A-Minor

 With voices so real they could be memories, and natural images so strong you can almost smell them, this short piece evokes the best of childhood before digital communication – and serves as a vital reminder that the friends and the frogs are still there for our children now.
 [Read more]